Neighbor charged in Ohio fire that killed 5 kids, 2 adults

 Stanley Ford, 58, was charged with aggravated murder and arson, Akron police said.

-Investigators would not discuss a possible motive in the May 15 fire or say what led them to Ford, who was taken into custody Tuesday.
+Investigators would not discuss a possible motive because they are still investigating the May 15 fire.
+They also would not say what led them to arrest Ford on Tuesday.
 A message seeking comment was left at his home.

-Other than being neighbors, police said they did not know of any connection between Ford and the family.
+Police said they did not know of any connection between Ford and the family other than they were neighbors.

+Tiffney Gary, 38, a neighbor, said she saw Ford at a vigil for the family Saturday.

+She described him as quiet and said she couldn’t believe Ford might have set the fire.
+“I don’t understand; nobody said they had a beef or anything, or that they’ve ever argued with him,” Gary said.

 Authorities last week searched several houses near the fire-ravaged home.